sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 **Next Steps**

-I think this once again has to do with permissions being restricted on the SD card.
-And this seems to be a recurring issue.
+Once again, I think this has to do with restricted permissions on the SD card.
+This seems to be a recurring issue.
 I'm afraid I'll continue to run into these issues whenever I try to install dependencies here.
 I will instead focus on removing unnecessary folders (or moving them to an SD card) on the NVIDIA machine and having conda environments stored in the internal storage instead.